-The TAS3002 device works in master or slave mode.
+The TAS3004 device works in master or slave mode.

 In the master mode, terminal 21 (IFM/S) is tied high.
 This activates the master clock (MCLK) circuitry.
 A crystal can be connected across terminals 13 (XTALI/MCLK) and 14 (XTALO), or an external, TTL-compatible MCLK can be connected to XTALI/MCLK.
-In that case, MCLK is outputs on terminal 12 (MCLKO), with terminals 19 (LRCLK/O) and 20 (SCLK/O) becoming outputs to drive slave devices.
+In that case, MCLK outputs from terminal 12 (MCLKO) with terminals 19 (LRCLK/O) and 20 (SCLK/O) becoming outputs to drive slave devices.